9 Steps to Get You Out Of A Funk + A Simple No Oil, No Sugar Marinara Recipe That’ll Have You Licking Your Plate

 I consider myself a decent writer, but I honestly don’t have words to describe the sight of my dear friend.
 Nor do I want to make an attempt because you don’t need that visual hanging out in your brain.
 I will say that it has been heart and gut wrenchingly painful beyond belief to witness any human in as much physical and mental pain as my friend has endured over the past three months.

 It’s safe to say that it has changed my life and it impacted me in ways that I didn’t see coming and that I wasn’t prepared for.
 I don’t think anyone can ever prepare for something like this.
-One of the most surprising ways it effected me was that I developed a new feeling about my body that I’ve never experienced before.
+One of the most surprising ways it affected me was that I developed a new feeling about my body that I’ve never experienced before.

 I felt almost protective of my body and skin like I would feel about a child.
 I have also become extremely grateful for my healthy body.
 I no longer care about my little love handles and my round little tummy that hasn’t been flat since I was 18.
 In fact, I have a deep appreciation, love and respect for every part of my body that I’ve never quite experienced before.
 I don’t think this feeling will ever go away.

 When I was finally ready to crawl out of my hole, I was reminded just how hard it is to get back on track.
-I was fully committed, but going back to daily meditation practice, nourishing my body with super clean food, getting to the gym regularly, and everything else that I do to live a healthy lifestyle that ultimately provides stability and balance, absolutely sucked ass to get back into.
+I was fully committed, but going back to daily meditation practice, nourishing my body, getting to the gym regularly, and everything else I do to live a relatively balanced life, sucked ass to get back into.

 It was like climbing up a steep mountain with concrete blocks for shoes.